NickoKorn/secret_sharer/README.md

 Should work fine for cuda GPU and x86 CPU but Macs MPS is still in progress.

-My setup should work fine: Python3.11.10 on Linux
+My setup should work fine: Python3.11.10 on Linux.

 All credits go to the authors of https://arxiv.org/pdf/1802.08232